BurningZilch/BLE-jamming-simulation/README.md

 ⚠️ **Note:** This behavior is **not implemented** in the current code.

 ---
+## Website
+This project is accompanied by a blog that documents the development process.
+You can read it here: [https://burningzilch.github.io/2024-11-25-BLEMutipathFading/](https://burningzilch.github.io/2024-11-25-BLEMutipathFading/)

+---
 ## Issues and Questions
 If you encounter any issues or have questions about this project, feel free to reach out.